dalvikspx/spx_book_agent/README.md

 ### 2. Image Extraction Challenges

-The AI agent attempts to identify and extract images from each page of the book, but since OpenAI models aren't specialized for precise image detection, accuracy can be limited.
+The AI agent attempts to identify and extract images from each page image (PNG files in the `book_pages/` directory), but since OpenAI models aren't specialized for precise image detection, accuracy can be limited.

 **Manual Image Solution:**